 - Or other authorised identified documentation or method of confirming COVID-19 status (e.g. for international attendees).

 Thermal imaging cameras have been installed in the reception area and loading bay to detect body temperatures of those arriving into the building.
 Anyone showing a temperature of 38.0 C and above will be given the opportunity to wait outside in an appropriate area for 10 minutes to be re-tested.

 We ask that you wash your hands as soon as arriving at the BDC.
-Hand Sanitiser will be available at the entrance and around the building, and hot water hand washing stations with anti-bacterial hand wash are positioned inside.
-The soap used at the stations and within the toilet facilities is anti-bacterial, killing 99.9% of germs.
+Hand Sanitiser is available at the entrances and around the building, and hot water hand washing stations with anti-bacterial hand wash are positioned inside.